What we do for you

 CPR/First Aid Classes

 The Bella Vista Fire Department personnel offer classes to the public, including CPR/AED training and first aid accredited by the American Heart Association.
 Infant CPR is also available upon request.
 Bella Vista businesses, churches, babysitters and other groups or individuals are welcome.
-The training is free to non-profit agencies, and each class must have a minimum of 10 participants.
+The training/education is free through our department.
+American Heart Association certification cards are available if desired for $25 per card.

 Classes are scheduled the second Friday of each month, and last approximately 3 hours.
 Click here to sign up, or call 479-855-8249.